tusharojha/avatar-accounts-pallet/README.md

 ## Getting Started

 To integrate the Avatar Accounts pallet into your Substrate chain or dapp, refer to the detailed documentation provided in the repository.
 Follow the setup instructions to configure the pallet and start leveraging its capabilities.

+This is built on top of the existing solochain template (for quick e2e testing), but we plan to move it into a pallet structure that would mean any substrate chain (parachains / solochains) will be able to use this pallet to onboard users from ethereum with no sweat.

 ---